Mazda expects delays to U.S. diesel car launch after VW scandal

 The U.S. launch of Mazda diesel cars, originally planned for 2016, will nevertheless likely be delayed because regulators there are expected to add extra steps to emissions and fuel-economy testing processes, he said.

-"We're committed to launching diesel-fueled cars in the United States," Fujiwara told Reuters in an interview on the sidelines of the Tokyo Motor Show.
+"We're committed to launching diesel-fuelled cars in the United States," Fujiwara told Reuters in an interview on the sidelines of the Tokyo Motor Show.
 "There is no doubt about that."

 But the tougher testing, he said, "will cause a delay in plans for everybody looking to sell diesel cars in the U.S. market.
 That's why we cannot say when we are going to be able to launch our diesel cars in the U.S. market at this point."